raja045/SecurePaw/README.md

 3. Commit your changes: `git commit -am 'Add new feature'`
 4. Push to your branch: `git push origin feature-name`
 5. Submit a pull request

-## Contact

-For questions or inquiries about the Pet Adoption Platform, please contact Enio Maiale enio.maiale@gmail.com.